fh-erfurt/WS22_AurumBanking/README.md

 1. Login
-To Login into the App use the following crentials.
+To Login into the App use the following credentials.

 * Email: t@t.de
 * Password: 123